Eric Moran

-Eric Michael Moran (born June 10, 1960) is a former American football offensive tackle in the National Football League (NFL) for the Houston Oilers.
-He also was a member of the Los Angeles Express in the United States Football League.
-He played college football at the University of Washington.
+Eric Michael Moran (born June 10, 1960) was an American former professional football player who was an offensive tackle for the Houston Oilers of the National Football League (NFL).
+He also was a member of the Los Angeles Express in the United States Football League (USFL).
+He played college football for the Washington Huskies.

-Early years
+Early life

-Moran attended Foothill High School, where he played defensive tackle.
+Moran attended Foothill High School in Pleasanton, California, where he played defensive tackle.
 He accepted a football scholarship from the University of Washington, where he was converted into an offensive tackle.

 As a junior, he was named the starter at right tackle.
-As a senior, he received second-team All-Pac-10 and All-Pacific Coast honors.
+As a senior, he received second-team All-Pac-10 and All-Pacific Coast honors, and was also selected as a third-team All-American by Gannett News Service.

 Professional career

-Los Angeles Express (USFL)
+Los Angeles Express

-Moran was selected by the Dallas Cowboys in the 10th round (273rd overall) of the 1983 NFL Draft.
-He was also selected by the Oakland Invaders in the 16th round (186th overall) of the 1983 USFL Draft.
+Moran was selected by the Dallas Cowboys in the 10th round (273rd overall) of the 1983 NFL draft.
+He was also selected by the Oakland Invaders in the 16th round (186th overall) of the 1983 USFL draft.
 He was traded to the Los Angeles Express of the United States Football League.
 He was waived on February 16, 1984.